algorithmiaio/shorties/README.md

 ## The Rules

 We're pretty fast and loose with what constitutes a short story.
 You can define what the "story" part of your project is, whether that means your story is completely original, a modified copy of another book, a collection of tweets woven into a story, or just a non-nonsensical collection of words!
-The minimum requirements are that your story is primarily in English and at least 7,500 words.
+The minimum requirements are that your story is primarily in English and no more than 7,500 words.

 Each story will be evaluated with the following rubric:
 * Originality